What Foods Are High In Starch? Benefits And What To Avoid

 1. Steadies Energy Levels

 Starchy foods provide energy balance because of their high carbohydrate content.
 Besides, starch helps sustain blood glucose levels with long-lasting energy (20).
 Most starchy foods offer valuable nutrients (except a few, which may be high in sugar and low in fiber).
-Hence, fiber-rich wholegrain or wholemeal varieties are always recommended for better health.
+Fiber-rich wholegrain or wholemeal varieties are great energy-giving foods to boost stamina and are always recommended for better health.

 2. Is Heart-Healthy